Table of Contents

 Not “everything in my head.”

-👉 Just the few things that actually matter.
+👉 Just a few things that actually matter to stay consistent.

 Step 2: Daily Focus (Max 3 tasks)